 P90X also includes a diet plan with three phases designed to burn fat, boost energy and maximize endurance.
 You receive detailed information on what foods to eat and how many servings a day of protein, carbohydrates and fats.
 You also have the option to purchase recommended supplements to enhance recovery and performance.

 The program costs money up front for the DVDs and on a monthly basis for online streaming access.
 In addition to a DVD player and television or computer with Internet for streaming the videos, P90X requires a set of dumbbells or resistance bands and a pull-up bar.

 Read more: What Is Better, Running Every Day or P90X?

 Navy SEAL Workout

-Each P90X DVD is one hour in length, except for yoga, which is 90 minutes long.
-Following the program requires you to be in front of your television with ample workout space.
-The Navy SEAL workout can be performed almost anywhere and can be done in piecemeal fashion.
-For example, you could swim in the morning and do the strength training and running later in the day.
+Each P90X session is about one hour in length, except for yoga, which is 90 minutes long.
+Following the program requires you to be in front of your television or computer with ample workout space.
+The Navy SEAL workout can be performed almost anywhere.

 Both systems are effective.
-However, if you cannot swim, have no access to a pool (or other place to swim) or dislike running, the Navy SEAL workout is not a real option.
-On the other hand, if working out in front of a television is not appealing, P90X is not a good choice.
-One or both of these systems will not work for everyone.
-Which one may work for you comes down to personal preference.
+However, if you cannot swim, have no access to a pool (or other place to swim) or dislike running, the Navy SEAL workout is not for you.
+On the other hand, if working out in front of a television or computer screen is not appealing, P90X is not a good choice.